TusharJade/QuickUI/README.md

 Image can be used to display large picture on the website.

-You will find the following types of *Image*
+You will find the following types of *Image* on https://quickui.netlify.app/Components/Image/image.html

 - Round Image
 - Square Image